-Echeveria 'Lara' is an attractive succulent that forms rosettes of blue-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
-The rosettes grow up to 6 inches (15 cm) in diameter, reducing when offsetting.
-They produce short racemes of reddish-orange bell-shaped flowers.
+Echeveria 'Lara' is a beautiful succulent that forms rosettes of blue-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
+The rosettes can grow up to 6 inches (15 cm) in diameter, usually solitary or sometimes producing offset at the base.
+They reduce when offsetting.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).